griffithlab/rnabio.org/_posts/0005-02-01-Reference_Guided_Transcript_Assembly.md

 ***

-Note on de novo transcript discovery and differential expression using Stringtie and Ballgown.
+#### De novo transcript discovery and differential expression using Stringtie and Ballgown

 In the previous module, we ran Stringtie in `reference only` mode using the `-G` and `-e` Stringtie options.